MasterEvarior/cocopasty/README.md

 #### Backend
 - `LOG_LEVEL` the log level you wish to use.
 Default is "info".
 All log levels can be found [here](https://github.com/Sirupsen/logrus#level-logging).
 - `REDIS_HOST` is the host + port of your Redis DB.
+- `REDIS_PASSWORD` if your Redis instance uses password authentication, set here your password.
+If left empty, authentication without password will be tried.

 <!-- Run Locally -->
 ### Run Locally